infinitered/ignite-cookbook/docs/recipes/AccessibilityFontSizes.md

 import { DrawerNavigationOptions } from "@react-navigation/drawer";
 import { Text } from "./Text";

-// These constants determine mow much bigger the font size should get based on the user's
+// These constants determine how much bigger the font size should get based on the user's
 // accessibility settings.
 Even if they turn the dial all the way to 11, we will only ever
 // scale the fonts by these factors.
 This is to prevent the font size from getting too large
 // and completely breaking the layout.